AnthonyALu/terminal-application/README.md

     2. Use the keyboard to navigation to 'Register' and press enter
     3. Login using the registered name (case-sensitive)
     4. Press enter on the 'Play' option
-    5. Enter how many words you want to type (enter a number larger than 1)
+    5. Enter how many words you want to type (enter a number from 5-500)
     6. Type the words that appear in the terminal
     7. See results when typing is finished
-    8. Play again!
+    8. Play again or log out to check if you have made the leaderboards!

 # Features